-Palm Beach is well known in the UK as the setting of the Australia’s longest running soap opera Home and Away.
+Palm Beach is well known in the UK and Europe as the setting of Australia’s longest-running soap opera Home and Away.
 It is also very popular as a beach getaway for well-off Sydneysiders.
 A short visit will show you why.

 Palm Beach and Barrenjoey Lighthouse – The “home” of Home and Away.

 Palm Beach provides a perfect example of Aussie beach life, and it’s a great place to explore year-round.
 It’s also the most northerly point of the Sydney suburbs and an ideal spot to take a walk.

 Exploring this area makes a pretty big day out.
 It’s a little over 41km from the centre of the city and can take an hour to reach, even longer by bus, but it’s a very scenic journey.
 The trip is entirely possible to do by public transport, making it a good option for visitors who have a little time on their hands and want to see beyond the tourist meccas of Manly and Bondi.

 If you think this looks a little familiar, it could be because Palm Beach is the setting for the outdoor filming of the Australian soap opera Home and Away.

 The North Palm Beach Surf Life Saving Club provides one of the inside sets, and there is often filming on the beach.
 If you visit the beach during the week, mainly Monday through Wednesday you might catch them in action.
 There is not usually filming over summer.